iarxm/bpad/index.md

 The route is within close range of land within the first 4 hours, ensuring easy extraction within the group.
 The route then proceeds out to open water for 2.5 hours.
 This is the most high risk zone and craft safety is required.

-Escort craft will be required for definite from 11:30 until 14:00.
+A safety escort craft will be required for definite from 11:30 until 14:00.

+- One option is for the whole duration of the paddle each member within the group to cycle through jet ski escort.
+- Another option is for each member to act as safety escort for the whole group on the SUP for the first 4 hours, then be joined by ski assist for 3 hours.
+The first four hours will be the safest window, before we chart into open water whilst fatigued.

 #### TASKS